-Total floor area is the area included within the exterior walls, but excluding any space identified in SMC 17C.110.350(D)(2)(c), Exclusions, below.
-Cottage housing unit types are defined in chapter 17A.020 SMC.
+Floor area is defined in SMC 17A.020.060, and for the provisions of this section SMC 17C.110.350 excludes any space identified in SMC 17C.110.350(D)(2)(c), Exclusions, below.
+Cottage housing unit types are defined in SMC 17A.020.030.

-i.
+- i.
 The total floor area of each cottage unit shall not exceed one thousand two hundred square feet and the footprint shall not exceed one thousand square feet.
-Total floor area is the area included with the surrounding exterior walls, but excluding any space where the floor to ceiling height is less than six feet.

-- ii.
-The total combined floor area of attached unit homes, including all units in the structure, shall not exceed two thousand square feet. - iii.
+Total floor area is the area included with the surrounding exterior walls, but excluding any space where the floor to ceiling height is less than six feet. - ii.
+The total combined floor area of attached unit homes, including all units in the structure and the total footprint, shall not exceed two thousand square feet. - iii.
 The total floor area of a carriage unit home shall not exceed eight hundred square feet. - b.
 The maximum first floor or main floor area for an individual principal structure shall be as follows: - i.
 For at least fifty percent of the units, the floor area may not exceed six hundred fifty square feet; and - ii.
 For no more than fifty percent of the units, the floor area may be up to one thousand square feet.